-Upon completion of this offering, our authorized common stock will consist of 175,000,000 shares of our common stock, \$0.01 par value, and 25,000,000 shares of our preferred stock, \$0.01 par value, the rights and preferences of which may be established from time to time by our board of directors.
+Our authorized common stock currently consists of shares of our common stock, \$0.01 par value, and shares of our preferred stock, par value, the rights and preferences of which may be established from time to time by our board of directors.

 Currently we are a wholly-owned subsidiary of H&E Holdings.
-After giving effect to the Reorganization Transactions but immediately prior to this offering, we will have approximately 25,492,016 shares of our common stock outstanding held by approximately 36 stockholders of record, and no shares of preferred stock outstanding.
-After completion of this offering, we expect to have 36,429,516 shares of common stock outstanding and no shares of preferred stock outstanding.
+After giving effect to the Reorganization Transactions but immediately prior to this offering, we will have approximately shares of our common stock outstanding held by stockholders of record, and no shares of preferred stock outstanding.
+After completion of this offering, we expect to have shares of common stock outstanding and no shares of preferred stock outstanding.